lilimelgar/CEN-catalogus-skillnet-exploration/README.md

 # Exploring the Catalogus Epistolarum Neerlandicarum (CEN): curated slice by SKILLNET (1200-1820)

-Disclaimer: We are still actively developing this jupyter notebook by improving existing functions and adding new ones.
-Also the CEN data is constantly being cleaned.
-This development will go until the end of the SKILLNET project (December 2022).
-If you use this notebook or the data before that date, please be aware that there may be issues or lack of documentation.
-It is recommended to use the cleaned data and code from December 2022.
-Please submit any issue to this Github repository or email the repository owner.
-(note updated on November 9, 2022)
+Note: The SKILLNET project finished at the end of 2022.
+The CEN dataset described below and the jupyter notebook developed to explore the dataset are not being longer cleaned or developed.
+If you find any issues or have any questions, please email the repository owner.

 --